 This special social media environment of Wechat has nurtured numerous personal shoppers.
 Overseas shoppers take advantage of the price gap of luxury goods between China and countries abroad to make money, this is also a grey area in Chinese laws.
 These shoppers are very familiar with luxury brands and the latest fashion, and they keep updating pictures and videos of luxury goods on ‘Wechat Moment’ to share with their contacts, which are their customer bases.
 If the contacts are interested in buying, they just need to pay online through Wechat, then the shopper will help purchase and mail to wherever they want, simple and easy.

-How can it work?
-Personal branding and Trust
+How Can Daigou Work?
+Personal Branding and Trust

 When buying a handbag of over $2,000 from a stranger, a normal person would have this common concern: Is it an authentic product?
 Will he/she fraud my money without sending me the product?
 Other than providing real-time video chatting while purchasing products, for shoppers, how to convince their customers, most of whom are strangers that they are trust worthy?
 This involves a deeper issue of trust, and the key to the question is building a “personal brand”.